aklump/htaccess-manager/knowledge/pages/general/plugins.md

 ## PhpUnit Testing

-Tests are not yet handled automatically, so you have to do the following if your plugin has unti tests.
+Tests are not yet handled automatically, so you have to do the following if your plugin has unit tests.

 1. Register your test namespace in _composer.json_.